The Best Books About Gray Hair

 Massey also offers a lot of recipes for at-home-care for your transitioning hair.
-Anyway, if you need a little inspiration, I recommend this book for sure.
+It’s a great book to get you excited about embracing your grays.

 True Roots: What Quitting Hair Dye Taught Me about Health and Beauty by Ronnie Citron-Fink

-I recently posted a Q&A with environmental journalist Ronnie Citron-Fink about her book True Roots, which asks the questions: why do women feel compelled to dye?
+I recently posted a Q&A with environmental journalist Ronnie Citron-Fink about her book True Roots, which asks the questions: Why do women feel compelled to dye?
 How safe are hair dyes?
 What is their impact on our environment? and many more.
-It’s a must read!

 Going Gray: What I Learned about Beauty, Sex, Work, Motherhood, Authenticity, and Everything Else That Really Matters by Anne Kreamer

-Kreamer’s research into gray hair is pretty interesting.
 I don’t want to spoil it for you, but suffice it to say that she uses her journalistic skills to perform experiments and comes up with some surprising results about our attitudes toward gray hair.
-She really delves deep into the subject.

-However, I did enjoy her insights into colors to wear with gray (she consulted professional stylists), and dating (guess what?
+However, I really enjoyed her insights into colors to wear with gray (she consulted professional stylists), and dating (guess what?
 Most men don’t care if your hair is gray – it’s everything else that matters!
 Your personality, your sense of style, your self-confidence!
 She discovers this, much to her (and our) surprise).

-Do you have any books to recommend?
+Do you have any books about going gray to recommend?
 Please share in the comments below!

 Please do me a favor and share this post to social media, as it helps me grow my audience and spread the word about our Silver Revolution!
 And remember to subscribe to my YouTube Channel and Pinterest Feed for more gray hair tips and product recommendations.
 Thanks!